Cosmic Stream

 - Sophie Beerens, GUP Magazine

-The images result from different experiments with photographic material, made with collages and analog or digital transformations or the staging of self-made sculptures and maquettes.
-Confusing the sense of scale and origin, the images challenge the perception of reality and the anthropocentric view while offering new possibilities for association and coexistence.
+The images result from different photographic experiments I made with collages, analog or digital transformations and by the staging of small sculptures and models.
+Confusing the sense of scale and origin, the images challenge our clear-cut, anthropocentric perception of reality while offering new possibilities for association and coexistence.

-The project consists of a photography installation, animations, paintings, and a book.
-The essay “The First Breath of the Earth”, exists as a video and as a poster within the book.
-Together, the various elements form a surreal cosmos that shifts and blends multiple perspectives and techniques, inviting the viewer to wonder and wander through a stream of consciousness of poetic science fiction.
+The project consists of a photography installation, animations, paintings, and a hand-made book.
+The accompanying video essay “The First Breath of the Earth” has been presented as a video installation and exists as a textual poster within the book.
+Through various elements, Cosmic Stream forms a surreal cosmos that shifts and blends multiple perspectives and techniques, inviting the viewer to wonder and wander through a stream of consciousness of poetic science fiction.

 Exhibited at FOAM 2020, Droog 2020, Gerrit Rietveld Academie 2020, Haze Gallery 2020, Artphy 2021, murmur 2021 and Vrij Paleis 2022.